-In It's Always Sunny in Philadelphia, the gang is brought to court to answer for some parking tickets.
-When the judge doesn't seem impressed by their long-winded and unrelated justification, they announce that they're "going to call kangaroo court" on the preceding, which has about as much effect as you'd expect.
+In Its Always Sunny In Philadelphia, the gang is brought to court to answer for some parking tickets.
+When the judge doesn't seem impressed by their long-winded and unrelated justification, they announce that they're "going to call kangaroo court" on the proceeding, which has about as much effect as you'd expect.

 The Pot by Tool is about kangaroo courts for marijuana abusers.

 You must have been, so high.
 You must have been, so high.
 Steal, borrow, refer, save your shady inference.
 Kangaroo done hung the juror with the innocent.

 In the Vicki Lawrence song "The Night the Lights Went Out in Georgia," the trial of the narrator's brother for Andy's murder (which he didn't do) is implied to be this:

 The judge said "guilty" in a make-believe trial Slapped the sheriff on the back with a smile And said, "Supper is waiting at home, and I've gotta get to it."